SungJJinKang/Fast_Runtime_Type_Casting_cpp/README.md

 ```

-2. At Run time, Use this data for check if a object if child class of any class.
+2. At Run time, Use this data for check if can type cast
 ```
 Cast Object A's Pointer Type T ( Polymorphic ) to Type Q.